 Vincent Reina on Shaping Housing Policy

-PENN IUR: Please tell us about your role in the current administration's housing policy.
+Penn IUR: Please tell us about your role with the current administration.

 VINCENT REINA: I had the great privilege of serving as the Senior Advisor for Housing and Urban Policy at the White House Domestic Policy Council, which was Directed by two tremendous leaders during my time there, Ambassador Susan Rice and then Neera Tanden.
 The council is charged with advancing and developing various policies and advising the president and senior advisors.
 This is really one of the first administrations to have housing policy as a thing in and of itself so directly situated at the White House level.